nismod/east-africa-transport/docs/results.rst

 Analysis and Results
 ====================
 ..
 Important::
-    - This section describes the steps Analysis and Results steps of the East Africa Transport Risk Analysis (EATRA)
+    - This section describes the Analysis and Results steps of the East Africa Transport Risk Analysis (EATRA)
     - To implement the EATRA without any changes in existing codes, all data described here should be created and stored exactly as indicated below

 Exposure analysis